 My dad comfortable back at home.

-I recently scheduled a one-week trip that had me in Portland, Oregon, for the wedding of dear friends, followed by five days in Walla Walla, Washington (a 4.5-hour drive from Portland) visiting my father.
+In July, I scheduled a one-week trip that had me in Portland, Oregon, for the wedding of dear friends, followed by five days in Walla Walla, Washington (a 4.5-hour drive from Portland) visiting my father.

 Things didn’t go quite as planned.
 I had a marvelous time at the wedding on Saturday and headed to Walla Walla on Sunday as scheduled.
 But I discovered on the way that my father had fallen in his condo, where he lives alone, and had been unable to get up for 16 hours.
 That’s scary business for an 86-year-old.
 Fortunately, he was able to get up and get help and he was driven to the emergency room.
 I arrived at the ER about 30 minutes after he did.